THE WEBBER RESEARCH LIBRARY

 As both curator and descendant, I present this history through documented evidence, archival records, and structured narrative interpretation.
 The work examines legal decisions, migration patterns, and community formation within the contested landscape of the Texas borderlands.

 Alongside him, the life of Silvia Hector Webber remains central to this archive.
 Her resilience, care, and moral courage shape how this history is understood and taught.
+Together, their story invites public reflection on family, law, and refuge across the Rio Grande—and how those choices continue to echo across generations.

 — Historical Programs Director & Webber–Hector Descendant